pawitpr/sc/README.md

 #### Documentation
 Documentation is provided in short form integrated in `sc` accessible with the `?` key.
-A complete documentation is available in form of a [manual page](https://github.com/n-t-roff/sc/blob/master/sc.doc).
+A complete documentation is available as a
+[manual page](https://github.com/n-t-roff/sc/blob/master/sc.doc).
-For better navigation a [HTML](http://n-t-roff.github.io/sc.1.html) and
+For better navigation
+[HTML](http://n-t-roff.github.io/sc.1.html)
+and
 [PDF](http://n-t-roff.github.io/sc.1.pdf)
-version with a table of contents and hyperlinks had been created (using the [-man](http://n-t-roff.github.io/heirloom/doctools/man.7.html) macros of
+versions with table of contents and hyperlinks had been created (using the [-man](http://n-t-roff.github.io/heirloom/doctools/man.7.html) macros of